The Search for a DU Mascot

-Over the past month and a half, input from hundreds of our community members has been taken into consideration to build a new mascot character.
-The goal is to complete the research phase by the end of Spring Quarter 2013.
-An online survey of final mascot concepts will be sent to all DU students, faculty, staff and alumni for additional input and refinement.
-Following this, the mascot steering committee will present their findings to the University Board of Trustees who will make the decision.
+Input from hundreds of our community members was taken into consideration to build a new mascot character.
+The research phase was completed by the end of spring quarter 2013.
+An online survey of final mascot concepts was sent to all DU students, faculty, staff and alumni for additional input and refinement.
+Following this, the mascot steering committee presented their findings to the University Board of Trustees.

-Q: Will past mascots be considered in the process?
+Q: Were past mascots considered in the process?

 The University of Denver has not had an official mascot since 2008.
-Our historical images shall remain in that role moving forward.
+Our historical images shall remain in that role moving forward, but are not in consideration for our official mascot.
 Please note that plans are being made on how to honor all the positive things these characters have given our campus over the years.

 We want and need the DU community's input and involvement.
-Please share your feedback through our public forums or by email, and help us find a mascot the DU community will embrace.
+Please share your feedback through our public forums or by email.

 If you have any questions or care to share a comment, please contact us at DUmascot@du.edu.